Get

 Conclusion

-The best time to spay or neuter your pet is a decision that you will need to discuss with your veterinarian, especially if you have a large breed like a German Shepherd or a Golden Retriever.
+The best time to spay or neuter your pet is a decision that you will need to discuss with a veterinarian, especially if you have a large breed like a German Shepherd or a Golden Retriever.
 There is an increasing body of research that states that in some breeds, waiting until your dog is over 2 years old can help with the dog’s development and reduce their chances of getting some cancers.
 Most small dogs can be spayed or neutered at around 5–6 months, although there are some breed discrepancies even amongst the small dogs.
 Some larger breeds are better off waiting 18-24 months before being neutered or spayed.
-While getting your pet spayed or neutered is a good idea in many ways (particularly if they are female), it is important to get up to date advice from your veterinarian regarding your dog’s breed and the best time for them to have the surgery.
+While getting your pet spayed or neutered is a good idea in many ways (particularly if they are female), it is important to get up to date advice from a veterinarian regarding your dog’s breed and the best time for them to have the surgery.

 Featured Image Credit: Kittima05, Shutterstock